Hstrauss1/EmailClassifier/README.md

 1. Clean and preprocess the email data.
 2. Vectorize the text with TF-IDF.
-3. Reduce dimensions with PCA.
+3. Train traditional ML/Data Science Methods
-4. Train and evaluate a neural network.
+4. Train a Neural Network
+5. Check how we are optimizing the values for each of these models.

 ## 📈 Results